 8 EASY HIKES ON KAUAI WITH GREAT VIEWS

 Kauai is hiking heaven.
 From the ridges of the Na Pali coast to the muddy trails that lead you to monstrous waterfalls this island has it all.
+The great part about the hikes on Kauai is that you don’t need to be an athlete to enjoy the trails.
 If you are a keen hiker but looking for the best easy hikes on Kauai, I’ve put together a list of hikes that fit the following criteria:

 Easy hikes on Kauai checklist: